Stage 1: Problems. Less is more

 Stage 2: Getting Educated.
 Oils And Little Else

 From that point on, I was avoiding glycerin, started to read ingredient lists very carefully and trying to educate myself.
-Main discoveries I have made at that stage are below.
+The main discoveries I have made at that stage are below.
 Please note that I am not an expert, please do your own research (and the patch tests!)